Sorority Babes in the Slimeball Bowl-O-Rama

-Sorority Babes in the Slimeball Bowl-O-Rama (also known as The Imp) is a 1988 American comedy horror film directed by David DeCoteau, loosely based on the classic short story The Monkey's Paw.
+Sorority Babes in the Slimeball Bowl-O-Rama (also known as The Imp) is a 1988 American comedy horror film directed by David DeCoteau, loosely based on the classic short story "The Monkey's Paw".
 Notable for scream queens Linnea Quigley, Brinke Stevens, and Michelle Bauer appearing together, its plot follows an imp accidentally released and causing havoc among a group of teenagers inside a mall.

 Filmed in 1987 and produced by Charles Band's Urban Classics, the film had a limited release in January 1988 and was later released to home video.
 In later years, it gained recognition as a "so-bad-it's-good" cult film.

 Plot

 Three nerdy frat boys, Calvin, Jimmie, and Keith, follow and spy on the Tri-Delta sorority group, which is holding an initiation ceremony.
 Sorority members Babs, Rhonda, and Frankie prepare for the ritual while newcomers Taffy and Lisa wait.
 Observed by the frat boys outside their house, the two initiates get spanked by a paddle and are sprayed with whipped cream during the initiation.
 While the girls clean themselves, the boys enter the house; the girls catch them there.
 The boys are then sent, with the pledges, on a mission to steal a trophy from a nearby bowling alley.
 Unbeknownst to them, Babs' father runs the mall where the bowling alley is located and watches the group through security cameras.

 The group enters the bowling alley and encounters Spider, a stoic biker burgling the alley with a crowbar.
 With her help, they break into the trophy room and, upon accidentally dropping the bowling trophy, unleash an imp named Uncle Impie who offers each of them one wish for freeing him.
 Jimmie is granted his wish of gold stacks, Taffy her wish of being the Prom Queen, and Keith his wish of having sex with Lisa.
-Suspicious of Uncle Impie, Spider and Calvin decline his offer.
+Lisa does not get a wish as Uncle Impie casts a spell on her that transforms her into a sex vixen.
+Suspicious of the imp, Spider and Calvin decline his offer.

 Uncle Impie then attacks the sorority trio from the camera; Frankie is turned into the Bride of Frankenstein; and Rhonda is turned into a demon minion; Babs flees.
 After Babs is rendered unconscious from touching the mall's doors (which Uncle Impie has electrified to keep the group from leaving), the group finds out that the wishes requested were not really granted, with Jimmie's gold made out of wood and Taffy's dress disappearing.